 To flip (or invert) any layer, group, combined shape, text, component, or image on either its horizontal or vertical axis, click the corresponding icon or use the keyboard shortcut:

 To emulate the scrolling behavior commonly used in digital products, you can enable vertical or horizontal scrolling for an artboard.
 With the artboard selected, in the inspector, click the Scrolling drop-down list and click Vertical, Horizontal, or Both.
-Once the scrolling setting is defined, you can then scroll the content of the artboard when viewing the project preview in Studio or the published project on InVision.
+Once the scrolling setting is defined, you can then scroll the content of the artboard when viewing the screen preview in Studio or the published prototype on InVision.

 Grids and guides